-Work with Managed Rulesets · Cloudflare Ruleset Engine docs
+Work with Managed Rulesets

 Get started

-To view available Managed Rulesets, see View rulesets.
+To view available Managed Rulesets, refer to View rulesets .

-To deploy a Managed Ruleset to a phase, see Deploy a Managed Ruleset.
+To deploy a Managed Ruleset to a phase, refer to Deploy a Managed Ruleset .

 You cannot edit the rules in a Managed Ruleset, but you can customize the Managed Ruleset behavior by using overrides.
 Refer to Override a Managed Ruleset for more information.